Lachlan McIntosh entered the political and public affairs arenas in 1992 when he joined Iowa Senator Tom Harkin’s Presidential campaign.

 Lachlan founded McIntosh Consulting, LLC to elect more Democrats to public office.
 Since 2003, McIntosh Consulting has successfully elected Democrats and Independents at every level of government.

-2020 is shaping up to be an exciting and successful year for Lachlan and his team.
+2020 was another exciting and successful year for Lachlan and his team.
 His projects range from Presidential campaigns like Amy Klobuchar to local campaigns for state house and school board.
+He helped navigate Rep. Spencer Wetmore's special and general election victories in SC House District 115, a race that turned a long-time red district blue.

 Politico named Lachlan as one of "50 Politicos to Watch" in 2011